MicrosoftDocs/customer-voice/cv-docs/purchase.md

 ### Purchase the Dynamics 365 Customer Voice USL license

-After you purchase the Dynamics 365 Customer Voice license, you must purchase the Dynamics 365 Customer Voice USL license and assign it to the users in your organization.
-Dynamics 365 Customer Voice USL is a free user license.
+After you purchase the **Dynamics 365 Customer Voice** license, you must purchase the **Dynamics 365 Customer Voice USL** license and assign it to the users in your organization.
+The **Dynamics 365 Customer Voice USL** license is a free user license.

 1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com/).